Bosch Season 7 : Release Date, Cast, Plot And What is exciting for fans?

 - Troy Evans as Detective Johnson

-Aside from these types of characters, we may see some brand new names at the upcoming Season.
+Aside from these types of characters, we may see some brand new characters in the upcoming season.

 Trailer